 Can I access the Internet from the Library?

-The library system has Internet computer workstations at most locations for your use.
+The library system has Internet computer workstations at all locations for your use.
 Access to the Internet is through OPLIN (Ohio Public Library Information Network) and requires that the user sign the Acceptable Use Policy.
 Parental signature is required for those users under 18.

 Are there any days that the Library is closed?